 - In clinical immunology, levels of different classes of immunoglobulins are helpful in analyzing a patient’s antibody profile.

-- Increase in certain immunoglobulins is also a useful indicator in diagnosis of many ailments. e.g., elevation of IgM is an indication of viral hepatitis
+- An increase in certain immunoglobulins is also a useful indicator in the diagnosis of many ailments. e.g., the elevation of IgM is an indication of viral hepatitis

 - Antibodies that can bind to human chorionic gonadotropin are used in over the counter pregnancy test kits.